Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 SOURCE : [https://github.com/thanos-io/thanos/security]

 > Security Policy Awareness: Thanos team acknowledges the importance of security and strives to avoid security concerns and sensitive data handling​​.
-  Vulnerability Reporting: Suspected security issues or vulnerabilities should be reported privately via the Thanos Team email address: thanos-io@googlegroups.com​​.
+ >  Vulnerability Reporting: Suspected security issues or vulnerabilities should be reported privately via the Thanos Team email address: thanos-io@googlegroups.com​​.
-  Data Sensitivity: Metric data is considered sensitive and important, while external labels and query API parameters are less sensitive​​.
+ >  Data Sensitivity: Metric data is considered sensitive and important, while external labels and query API parameters are less sensitive​​.
 Vulnerability Response Process
-  Responsibility: The Thanos team is responsible for responding to security vulnerability reports.
+  > Responsibility: The Thanos team is responsible for responding to security vulnerability reports.
-  Reporting Process: Vulnerabilities are reported via email to the Thanos team thanos-io@googlegroups.com.
+  > Reporting Process: Vulnerabilities are reported via email to the Thanos team thanos-io@googlegroups.com.
 The team likely follows internal procedures for validating and addressing these reports, although specific details of this process are not publicly documented.
-  Response Actions: The team investigates and works to resolve the reported vulnerabilities.
+  > Response Actions: The team investigates and works to resolve the reported vulnerabilities.

 Incident Response
-&nbsp; Triage and Confirmation: The team performs an initial assessment to confirm the validity of the reported vulnerability or security incident. [github issues]
+> Triage and Confirmation: The team performs an initial assessment to confirm the validity of the reported vulnerability or security incident. [github issues]
-&nbsp; Notification: They are on thanos.io / @ThanosMetrics / github repo &nbsp; Patching/Update Availability: The team develops and releases patches or updates to address security issues.
+> Notification: They are on thanos.io / @ThanosMetrics / github repo
+> Patching/Update Availability: The team develops and releases patches or updates to address security issues.
 Information about supported versions indicates a commitment to maintaining security in newer versions of the software​​.

 ## Appendix